MPI and forestry

 Improving national consistency in forest management

 The environmental effects of forestry activities are managed by local governments.
 This regional approach has resulted in some inconsistencies in the treatment of forestry activities across New Zealand.
-MPI is leading a programme to develop a National Environmental Standard for Plantation Forestry (NES-PF) to improve national consistency and streamline the processes for the forestry sector.
+MPI is leading a programme to develop National Environmental Standards for Plantation Forestry (NES-PF) to improve national consistency and streamline the processes for the forestry sector.

 Forestry in the Emissions Trading Scheme